rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   #### Components of a TQL MATCH query<br>

-  To create a TQL MATCH statement, you need some or all of the following components:
+  To create a TQL MATCH statement, you use some or all of the following components:

    * MATCH <br>
     The MATCH clause introduces the statement like SELECT in SQL and is the first part of any query.<br>